 This study aims to provide a detailed analysis of the English verb ‘forget’.
 It examines its three main clausal complement types (to-complement, e.g. I forgot to lock the door, that-complement, e.g. I forgot that the door was locked, andwh-complement, e.g. I forgot where I put the key), NP-complements, and several more specialised constructions.
 The picture which emerges is of a set of interrelated lexicogrammatical constructions, each with a specific meaning, forming a polysemic lexical “family”.
 Although the study concentrates on English alone, the semantic differences between the various constructions it has identified make it rather clear that one cannot expect a similar range of meanings to “map across” to apparently similar lexemes in other languages.
 The method of semantic analysis is the Natural Semantic Metalanguage approach.

-This list is based on CrossRef data as of 21 january 2021.
+This list is based on CrossRef data as of 3 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.